Unlocking Doping Effects on Altermagnetism in MnTe: Emergence of Quasi-altermagnetism: Results and analysis

 In a recent study, it has been shown that chemical bonding plays a major role in stabilizing and tuning the altermagnetism~\cite{mandal2025deterministic}.
 Therefore, we further explored the role of dopants by replacing Te with other non-isovalent atoms Sb and I. The respective band structures are shown in Fig.~\ref{fig_AM_1_atom_doping}(d) and ~\ref{fig_AM_1_atom_doping}(e).
 Remarkably, in both the cases, we observe characteristic altermagnetic bands.
 Quantitatively, the substitution induces perturbations that lead to non-uniform magnetic moments among the Mn atoms within the supercell, similar to the Se atom doped case.
-For the Sb-doped case, Mn magnetic moments range from 4.42 to 4.45~$\mu_B$, and while for I doping, they range from 4.41 to 4.43~$\mu_B$.
+For the Sb-doped case, Mn magnetic moments range from 4.42 to 4.45~$\mu_B$, while for I doping, they range from 4.41 to 4.43~$\mu_B$.
 Despite small local variations, the spin-up and spin-down Mn sublattices remain magnetically compensated in both cases, similar to the case for Se doping, which implies the robustness of the altermagnetism.
 This invariance can be explained from a general symmetry perspective, as we illustrate next.

 Although magnetic ordering in materials is conventionally studied using magnetic space groups (MSGs), spin space groups (SSGs), where spin and spatial operations are decoupled, have proved to be suitable to characterize altermagnetic materials which exhibit non-relativistic spin-splitting~\cite{vsmejkal2022beyond,vsmejkal2022emerging,chen2024enumeration}.
-In the case of MnTe, a collinear altermagnet, spin operations are restricted to either the identity ($\mathcal{E}$) or time-reversal ($C_2$), and the symmetry operations connecting opposite spin sublattices are the same in both the SSG and MSG descriptions.
-Furthermore, since AHC can be explained exclusively within the MSG framework, we employ MSGs for the symmetry analysis in this work.
+In this work, we analyze the symmetry operations present in the crystallographic space group (SG) of pristine and doped MnTe systems, identifying those that connect opposite spin sublattices and employing SSG~\cite{jiang2024enumeration} to investigate the altermagnetic characteristics from a symmetry perspective.
+In the later part of the study, MSG~\cite{togo2024spglib} is used to discuss the relativistic phenomena, AHE.